mercadopago/cart-wp-commerce/wpecomm-mercado-pago-module/README.txt

 * Features
 	- Two Card Payment Configuration.
 Merchants can configure this feature in back-office through settings page.
 * Improvements
-	- Removed some redundant notice messages;
-	- Improved algorithm to process settings page flow and checkout;
+	- Improved some visual interface (plugin manager and payment methods).
-	- Refactored code to meet WordPress coding standards.
 * Bug fixes
 	- Fixed a SSL issue related to ticket solution (the open locker) in gateway selection.